radekbys/imageFilteringApp/README.md

 Plan:
 - A node app that will take command line input and filter image saved on the hard drive.
   Uses Jimp module for reading and dissecting the bitmap.
-  Takes as iput the image filename, output image name, used filter acronym.
+  Uses sanitize-filename module to remove any dangerous user input Takes as iput the image filename, output image name, used filter acronym.

 - An express.js REST API